 Cover leftovers with plastic wrap or aluminum foil.
-Plastic Containers with tight lids can also be used.

 STORING FROZEN FOOD

 NOTE: For further information about preparing food for freezing or food storage times, check a freezer guide or reliable cookbook.

 Packaging

 Successful freezing depends on the correct packaging.
 When you close and seal the package, it must not allow air or moisture in or out.
 If you do, you could have food odor and taste transfer throughout the refrigerator, and also dry out frozen food.